 Trigonometric Operation¶

-Performs trigonometric and inverse trigonometric computations on a single numeric input.
-Supports sine, cosine, tangent, their inverses, and the hyperbolic counterparts.
-You can choose whether inputs are interpreted as degrees (for direct trig) and whether inverse results are returned in degrees.
+Applies standard and hyperbolic trigonometric functions to a numeric input.
+Supports sine, cosine, tangent, their inverse counterparts, and hyperbolic variants.
+You can choose whether the input (and inverse outputs) are handled in degrees or radians.

 Usage¶